d18c7db/atari_system2_fpga/README.md

 * 720 degrees (1986)
 * APB: All Points Bulletin (1987)

 # WORK IN PROGRESS
 Very early stages, totally non functional
 * In simulation the T11 CPU can execute instructions
 * Audio non existent, needs to be coded
-* Video circuit missing contents of 512x4 PROM (82S131) used for video ROM address decoding, this is a showstopper for now until a PROM can be dumped by someone with physical access to a PCB

 Output of simulation of video circuit with RAMs preloaded with data dumped from MAME
-Only PlayField (PF) and AlphaNumerics (AN) data rendered, because MotionObjects (MO) requires the above mentioned PROM data.
+Only PlayField (PF) and AlphaNumerics (AN) data rendered for now,  MotionObjects (MO) is being worked on.
 [![Frame from Simulation](doc/F1.AL.PF.gif)](doc/F1.AL.PF.gif)

+# Thanks
+Many thanks to Colin Davies (ColinD - UKVAC) for supporting the preservation of old arcades and dumping the contents of the 82S131 PROM from the Atari Championship Sprint arcade video board.
+This allowed the video circuit to properly display the Motion Objects (sprites).